 Sheri has worked in both the developmental disability and mental health service systems in North Carolina, Oregon and California.
 She has worked in a variety of positions including Direct Support Professional, Case Manager, Outpatient Therapist, Mobile Crisis Counselor and Clinical Director of a crisis facility for individuals with developmental disabilities.
 Sheri brings a wealth of knowledge and experience to the Omelagah Inc. leadership team.

 She received her BS in Special Education from Western Carolina University and earned her Master’s in Rehabilitation Counseling from Portland State University.
 Sheri is a Certified Rehabilitation Counselor (CRC) and a Board Certified Behavior Analyst (BCBA).

-Victor joined the Omelagah, Inc. team in 2011 as a Direct Support Professional (DSP).
+Victor joined the Omelagah, Inc. team in 2012 as a Direct Support Professional (DSP).
 Victor quickly demonstrated his compassion and ability to work very well with individuals with developmental disabilities.
-As a result, Victor promoted to Lead Direct Support Professional and then House Manager of Bridges Home.
-Today Victor serves as Home Administrator of Steps Home in Turlock, CA. Victor is very dedicated to providing quality services to clients at Omelagah, Inc. and brings a positive team attitude to work every day.
+As a result, Victor promoted to Lead Direct Support Professional and then soon after to House Manager of Bridges Home.
+Today Victor serves as Home Administrator of Steps Home in Turlock, CA. Victor is very dedicated to delivering quality services to clients at Omelagah, Inc. and brings a positive team attitude to work every day.

-In addition to working at Omelagah Inc, Kolu has a passion for working with children with special needs.
-Kolu has been a foster parent for 8 years and supports autistic children.
+In addition to working at Omelagah Inc., Kolu has a passion for working with children with special needs.
+Kolu has been a foster parent for 10 years and supports autistic children.

 Want to join our team?